 READ MORE: The causes and types of vision loss in kids

 Blue light exposure

-Looking at digital screens for long periods of time can irritate your child’s eyes due to the harmful blue light that screens give off.
-Blue light exposure can cause digital eye strain, which includes symptoms such as:
+Looking at digital screens for long periods of time can irritate your child’s eyes.
+This can cause digital eye strain, which includes symptoms such as:

 Loss of focus